 Rebecca M. Katz

-Rebecca Katz brings to Motley Rice's Securities and Consumer Fraud team more than 20 years of complex litigation experience, including experience as a former senior counsel for the SEC's Enforcement Division and an extensive background in both qui tam and SEC whistleblower cases.
-Rebecca currently represents individuals in SEC whistleblower litigation, as well as institutional investors in securities fraud class and individual actions.
+With more than 20 years of complex litigation experience, Rebecca Katz has an extensive background in both qui tam and SEC whistleblower cases.
+As a former senior counsel for the SEC's Enforcement Division, Rebecca now represents individuals in SEC whistleblower litigation, as well as institutional investors in securities fraud class and individual actions.
 She is the managing member of the firm's New York office and leads its SEC whistleblower practice.

-Prior to joining Motley Rice, Rebecca was a partner at a large New York firm, where, as a whistleblower attorney, she played a central management role in a number of major cases.
-She represented the Republic of Iraq and the Iraqi people in Republic of Iraq v.
-ABB AG, et al., No. 08-CV-5951 (S.D.N.Y.), a case alleging corruption of the Oil-for-Food Programme that was established by the United Nations in 1995 to help provide basic necessities to Iraqi citizens.
+Prior to joining Motley Rice, Rebecca was a partner at a New York firm, where she played a central management role in a number of major cases.
 As a member of the Plaintiffs' Executive Committee for In re Initial Public Offering Securities Litigation, No. 21-MC-92 (S.D.N.Y.), which ultimately settled for $586 million, she oversaw the hundreds of coordinated actions involved in the litigation.
 In addition, Rebecca has represented the Public Employees Retirement Association of New Mexico and the New Mexico Educational Retirement Board in individual securities cases against numerous defendants, including Wells Fargo & Company, for their alleged breach of contract and fiduciary duty in connection with certain investments in a securities lending program.

 * Please remember that every case is different.
 Although it endorses this lawyer, The Legal 500 United States is not a Motley Rice client.
 Any result we achieve for one client in one matter does not necessarily indicate similar results can be obtained for other clients.